paulhay88/ITPR6.510-Enterprise-Software-Development-Assignment-2-/src/main/documentation.md

 - Discuss features of the MeetingPlanner that are candidates to be executed on the client side instead of on the server.
 Clearly describe the pros and cons.

+################################## haven't done this part YET!!!!!!

 - All persistent data (bookings, user accounts, etc.) are to be stored in a PostgreSQL database.
 Explain the design choices you made to interact with the database.
+## Database Model
+### Object Based Data Model
+In our Database we have 5 Tables to represent the entire structure of our application.
+1. users
+2. rooms
+3. meetings
+4. priorMeetings
+5. participants
+#### users
+users consists of 6 attributes, id is the PRIMARY KEY and all other fields are generated at time of user creation.
+1. id SERIAL PRIMARY KEY
+2. userName VARCHAR(50)
+3. name VARCHAR(50)
+4. phone VARCHAR(20)
+5. email VARCHAR(50)
+6. password VARCHAR(20)
+##### rooms
+rooms consists of only two attributes one is the PRIMARY KEY and the other is the name of the room.
+1. id SERIAL PRIMARY KEY
+2. name VARCHAR(20)
+#### meetings
+meetings is our most relational Table as it used by most functions to retrieve data. meetings is made up of 6 attributes, half of which are ID's.
+The reason for this was that it is a 'Meeting Planner Application' and needless to say 'meetings' are what its about.
+The use of references in relation to the meetings makes the relationships easy to establish as every person has something to do with some meeting 'generally' speaking.
+1. id SERIAL PRIMARY KEY
+2. topic VARCHAR(20)
+3. dateAndTime TIMESTAMP
+4. agenda VARCHAR(1000)
+5. roomID INT REFERENCES rooms(id)
+6. ownerID INT REFERENCES users (id)
+#### priorMeetings
+priorMeetings is a copy of a previous meeting, in which we store the same data as a previous meeting.
+This tabe is purly relational and is completly ID based.
+1. id SERIAL PRIMARY KEY
+2. meetingID INT REFERENCES meetings (id)
+3. userID INT REFERENCES users (id)
+#### participants
+participants is also a relational Table and is merly a set of ID's that relate to usersID's and meetingID's.
+1. id SERIAL PRIMARY KEY
+2. meetingID INT REFERENCES meetings (id)
+3. userID INT REFERENCES users (id)
+##### Seeders
+To test our Database we have a set of randomly generated text behind Keywords in matching fields to test the database.
+Each seeder INSERT's data into corosponding Tables that return valid data sets for each field.

 - The enterprise typically hosts a variety of operating systems and internet browsers.
 Discuss how your solution copes with this variety.

 - Provide a "Quick Start Guide" outlining the steps and details required to install your application on a new server.
+1. Have a Database inplace that matches the corrosponding postgres dataset in the application in this case it is postgres user=postgres password=password dbname=meetingplannerdb sslmode=disable
+2. Open a CMD window by typing cmd.exe into the search portion of the Windows screen and navigate to the file location.
+3. Run the following command in the 'main' folder: go install main
+4. Followed by: main.exe
+5. Install RESTer on your Browser (prefeably Chrome)
+6. Open RESTer to Test the Application
+7. Loging in as a "Test User"
+- Use a POST method
+- Use the URL localhost:9090/login
+- The formatting is in .json and so in the body of the request type:
+{
+    "userName": "Test1",
+    "password": "Password1"
+}

 - Provide a document that lists the additional specifications that were missing but required to implement your solution.